Michael-Wayne-Wells/store-k8s-microservice/README.md

 ### Backend:
 utilizes event-based architecture, was written in Typescript, and built with Node, Nats Streaming Service, Express, Redis, and MongoDB.

-### Infastructure
+### Infrastructure
 Each service of this application is containerized with Docker and runs on separate Kubernetes Deployments.

 ### Custom NPM Package

- Utilzes a custom build npm dependency with middleware, event handeling, and error handeling.
+ Utilizes a custom build NPM dependency with middleware, event handling, and error handling.

  https://www.npmjs.com/package/@mwproducts/common